 Tis’ the Season for Santa, Sleigh Rides and Festive Dips!
 My favorite festive dip is this Cranberry Jalapeño Dip.
 This no-bake dip recipe is loaded with tart cranberries and a kick of jalapeño and layered over creamy cream cheese.

-It’s the perfect holiday appetizer to serve to your family and guests.
+It’s the perfect Christmas Appetizer Recipes to serve to your family and guests.
 I legit grubbed 50% of it 10 minutes after finishing shooting.
 It was my lunch AND dinner.
 My “healthy eating plan” may not be happy, but my stomach sure is.
 I’m not sorry.
 Especially since I pair it with our Mulled Wine recipe.

 How To Make Cranberry Jalapeño Dip